danielmunier/danielmunier/README.md

-<p>I am a Computer Science student based in Rio de Janeiro with outstanding skills in Full Stack development, using technologies such as React.js, Node.js, Python, SQL, Docker, Git/Github, and Linux/WSL.</p>
+<p>I am a computer science student living in Rio de Janeiro with skills in FullStack development, using technologies such as React.js, Node.js, Python, SQL, Docker, Git/Github and Linux/WSL.</p>